Optical communication-based identification for multi-UAV systems: theory and practice: Binary Sequences Construction and Combinatorial Analysis

-From the properties described above, we can think, in an oversimplified manner, of the optimization problem \eqref{eq2:11}-\eqref{eq2:12} as the problem of forming as many spheres of radius one as possible according to the definition \eqref{eq2:15} using the sequences contained in $\mathcal{D}^L$, where $\mathcal{X}^L$ is formed with the sequences that constitute the centers of all the spheres.
-Following this simplified reinterpretation of \eqref{eq2:11}-\eqref{eq2:12}, we conclude that a coarse estimation for the cardinality of $\mathcal{X}^L$ when $D(\mathcal{X}^L)=3$ is equal to the maximum number of spheres of radius one that can be formed with sequences in $\mathcal{D}^L$:
+From the properties described above, we can think, in an oversimplified manner, of the optimization problem \eqref{eq2:11}-\eqref{eq2:12} as the problem of forming as many spheres of radius one, defined by \eqref{eq2:15}, as possible while using the sequences in $\mathcal{D}^L$, where $\mathcal{X}^L$ is formed with the sequences that constitute the centers of all of the spheres.
+Following this reinterpretation of \eqref{eq2:11}-\eqref{eq2:12}, a coarse estimation for the cardinality of $\mathcal{X}^L$ when $D(\mathcal{X}^L)=3$ is the maximum number of spheres of radius one that can be formed with sequences in $\mathcal{D}^L$:

-In table \ref{tab:cardinalityHm3}, we plot, for a circular Hamming distance of three and different conditions, the cardinality of $\mathcal{X}^L$ in the seventh column and its coarse estimate using (\ref{eq2:19}) in the eighth column.
-In comparing both columns, we observe that for $L\leq 11$, equation (\ref{eq2:19}) has a good accuracy.
-However, as $L$ grows, its accuracy becomes poor.
+In table \ref{tab:cardinalityHm3}, we plot, for a circular Hamming distance of 3, the cardinality of $\mathcal{X}^L$ in the seventh column and its estimate using (\ref{eq2:19}) in the eighth column.
+For $L\leq 11$, equation (\ref{eq2:19}) is accurate, but for larger values of $L$, it is poor.